Watts-Lab/task-mapping/tasks/summaries/Writing story-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
 Participants received a writing prompt.
+Examples include, "Write a story about this inkblot," or "Describe this mountain scene."
+Everyone in the same team gets the same writing prompt.

 ## 2. Goal Directives
-The goal was to write a response to a question in the group.
+The goal was to write a response to the prompt.
+If working in teams, participants discuss and collectively produce the same story.
+The work must be submitted online within a fixed time period.

+Since this is an open-ended writing task, there are no right or wrong answers, and anything that addresses the writing prompt is a valid answer.
+Participants were evaluated based on the quality of their responses (for example, the length, writing quality, and level of creativity).

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.